BestTimesToVisit.com Logo

 culture

 Dress modestly, especially when visiting religious sites like the Umayyad Mosque.
 Shoulders and knees should be covered for both men and women, and women will need a headscarf.
-It's a sign of respect and will help you blend in more easily.
+It's a sign of respect, and you'll feel more comfortable blending in.

 money